 We’ll have you sign a record release that allows us to share all of your information with your OB/GYN, including all of your bloodwork and most recent pregnancy ultrasound.

 It's a bittersweet moment when you graduate - you've likely gotten very close to your fertility clinic team, and it can be a big shift going from being monitored constantly to being treated like a "normal" pregnant person.

 Being both a patient and an employee, I’m so grateful to have been on both sides of this wild journey that is infertility.
 I was a patient first, so I do understand the feelings that go hand in hand with infertility – disappointment, longing for a "normal" journey to parenthood, stress.

 I want others to know that even though these feelings are all incredibly normal and it’s okay to feel every single one of them, you should never, ever give up on your dream.
 My husband and I had two losses before our third transfer was finally successful.
 I remember feeling like the good news would never come because we were so used to hearing all the bad.

 However, we’re now the parents of an amazing baby girl, and if we had given up, we never would have experienced this joy.
 I think my biggest take away from being on both sides is this: every single patient, every single diagnosis, and every single fertility journey is different.

 And while it’s nearly impossible to compare your journey to someone else’s, I hope it’s comforting to know that you are not alone, and you’ll always be supported throughout your experience here at Illume.

-Jamie Dobos is a registered nurse in the surgical suite at Illume Fertility.
-She joined our Nursing Team in 2021.
+Jamie Dobos is a registered nurse who joined Illume Fertility's Nursing Team in 2021.
 Her favorite part about her position is being able to use her personal and professional experience with fertility treatment to guide other patients through the most important milestones on their journey.